Recommendations and Resources for Racial Equity in Education

 RESOURCE TEACHERS A Changing Role in the Three-Block Model of Universal Design for Learning by Jennifer Katz

-100 Children’s Books to help talk about Racism & Discrimination
+100 Books for Children & Teenagers to help talk about Racism & Discrimination

 Lessons Resources and Recommendations: